withastro/docs/src/pages/index.md

 ## What is Astro?

 **Astro** is a _fresh but familiar_ approach to building websites.
-Astro combines decades of proven performance best practices with the DX improvements of the component-oriented era.
+Astro combines proven performance and best practices along with modern DX improvements from the new component-oriented ESM era.

 With Astro, you can use your favourite JavaScript framework and automatically ship the bare-minimum amount of JavaScript — by default, which is preferably none at all!